Loading profile data...

 What types of costs do the R&D tax credits cover?

 Great news: a lot of R&D costs qualify.
-Here's a rundown of the main ones (not a complete list), and the amount you can claim back in tax relief:
+Here's a rundown of the main ones (not a complete list), and the amount you can claim back in tax relief but which also need to be adjusted for the amount of time or quantity you spend on your R&D:

-• Direct staff costs (100%) – costs for employees directly involved in the R&D project, including:
+• Direct staff costs (100%): Costs for employees paid through a UK payroll directly involved in the R&D project, including:

 • salaries